orsonteodoro/oiledmachine-overlay/docs/EBUILD_STYLE_GUIDELINE.md

 }

 pkg_postinst() {
-	einfo "The datacenter stole Larry The Cows water!" if ! use cowpen ; then
+	ewarn "The datacenter stole Larry The Cows water!" if ! use cowpen ; then
-		einfo
+		ewarn
-		einfo "Security Notice"
+		ewarn "Security Notice"
-		einfo
+		ewarn
-		einfo "Larry The Cow has escaped!"
+		ewarn "Larry The Cow has escaped!"
-		einfo
+		ewarn
 	fi
 }